NaathySz/JokeAndFacts/README.md

 # Jokes&Facts
 ### Description
 Simple plugin for fun.
-It tell players some random facts and jokes
+It tell players some random facts, jokes and quotes
 Thats only it.
 Hope you have fun! 😊
 ***
 ### ConVars/Info